Norway in the Eurovision Song Contest 2007: Format

 The competition consisted of five shows: three semi-finals on 20 January 2007, 27 January 2007 and 3 February 2007, a Last Chance round (Sistesjansen) on 8 February 2007 and a final on 10 February 2007.
 Seven songs competed in each semi-final and the top two entries directly qualified to the final.
 The entries that placed third and fourth proceeded to the Last Chance round, and the bottom two were eliminated from the competition.
 An additional two entries qualified to the final from the Last Chance round.
 The results of the semi-finals and Last Chance round were determined exclusively by public televoting, while the results in the final were determined by jury voting and public televoting.
 Viewers could vote through telephone and SMS, and for the semi-finals, the public was able to cast their votes in advance during the NRK P1 radio programme Nitimen that was broadcast on the day before each show was held.

 Competing entries

 A submission period was opened by NRK between 26 June 2006 and 1 September 2006.
 Songwriters of any nationality were allowed to submit entries, while performers of the selected songs would be chosen by NRK in consultation with the songwriters.
-At the close of the deadline, 464 submissions were received.
+At the close of the deadline, 464 submissions were received, of which 262 came from Swedish songwriters and 143 came from Norwegian songwriters.
 18 songs were selected for the competition, 14 from the public call for submissions and four from artists and composers directly invited to compete.
 The six acts and songs competing in each of the three semi-finals were revealed on 27 December 2006, 3 January 2007 and 9 January 2007, respectively.